 Risk factors you can control

-- High blood pressure - This is arguably the greatest single risk factor for stroke.
+- High blood pressure - This is considered the biggest risk for stroke.
+Exercise, weight control, a healthy diet and medication can help lower blood pressure.